 This image was created from a 93 sec exposure at ISO 1600 in order +1.

 Of course, it has been processed by software.

 Other stars and nebulae available are:

 I have purchased a (second) second-hand EOS 350D from ebay and removed the infra-red blocking filter (with some help).

 This modified camera has greatly extended the range of spectroscopic possibilities.
 Instead of spectra spanning only about 4200 Angstroms (420Nm) to 6800A (680Nm), they now cover from 3900A to about 10000A.
 However, overlapping of spectral orders can cause some complications and these are discussed below.

-Refer to the website http://astrosurf.org/buil/ and then go to Spectrographs and then to Infrared Spectroscopy (English version).
+Refer to the website http://astrosurf.org/buil/ and then go to Spectrographs and then to Near Infrared Spectroscopy Methods (English version).

 While on this same website, go to Cameras and Canon EOS350D IR filter removal and spectral characterisation which shows the expected response of the CMOS detector after the filter has been removed.
 This is discussed further below.